-Non-owner car insurance is beneficial for individuals who drive vehicles that they don’t own.
-Whether you’re renting or borrowing a car, a non-owners insurance policy would pay for injuries and damage in the case of an accident.
-Simply put, this type of car insurance protects you when you’re driving a vehicle you do not own.
+Non-owner car insurance is beneficial for individuals who drive vehicles they don’t own.
+If you’re borrowing a car, a non-owners insurance policy would pay for injuries and damage in the case of an accident.

-This can be because you drive a car for work, borrow a car regularly or are mandated by the courts to carry the extra coverage.
+If you drive a car for work, borrow a car regularly or are mandated by the courts, you may want to carry the extra coverage.
 Non-owner car insurance supplements the car insurance that is already on the vehicle, providing extra coverage in case of a crash or other automotive accident.

 Compare Affordable Car Insurance Rates

 The average cost of a non-owners policy is $474.
 This rate is much lower than a standard car insurance policy, which makes it a beneficial investment for those who need it.
 Plus, non-owners insurance will count as continuous coverage, so you won’t be penalized with a higher premium if you decide to get your own vehicle again.

 Several companies offer non-owner car insurance policies nationwide, including Geico, State Farm, Nationwide and the General.
 Fortunately, this makes shopping around for the best price fairly simple: You just need to call each provider to request a quote, since non-owner car insurance quotes are not typically available online.

 What does non-owner car insurance cover?